This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 The Physical Changes

-Due to the cray hormones and strain of giving birth, the postpartum body goes through a variety of changes.
+Due to the hormones and strain of giving birth, the postpartum body goes through a variety of changes.
 Here’s what you can expect postpartum, from a physical point of view:

 - Physical pain

 - Postpartum bleeding